 Posse Book Review Program

-Currently there are nine new books available to review.
-Come to our monthly meetings to pick a book or two for your fun historical readings.
+Currently there are twenty (15) new books available to review.
+Yes that’s right, more books than ever, Come to our monthly meetings to pick a book or two for your fun historical readings.
 These are new publications from universities where historical research is continually taking place.

 New western historical books are available to review for the Denver Posse of Westerners.
 Send your reading requests to Frank Pilkington, book review editor at Apache313@gmail.com.
 You may pick up the book at the next meeting or the book you request could be mailed to you for a small $5.00 shipping charge.
 A review of the authors work needs to be returned for every book taken.
 The University publishers, the authors and our Roundup magazine will receive a copy of your review.
 In return, you get to keep the book for your personal library.
 Here are the current choices on deck.